Call us today - (903) 561-4459

 Clean and Varnish Paintings

 We offer professional varnish removal, cleaning, re-varnish, touch up, repair of holes and tears, relining, and more.
-We use only professional materials (not available to regular frame shops).
+We use only professional grade materials not available to most frame shops.
 Many paintings require a 6-8 step process.
 We know enough to determine if the work needs to be sent to a conservator.

-In the past, acrylic paints should never be varnished, because it cannot be removed without some of the paint will also be removed.
+In the past, acrylic paintings would never be varnished because it can’t be removed without some of the paint will also being removed.
 But times have changed!
 We now have a coating that can be applied before the varnish that solves this problem.
 The varnish can then be removed without disturbing the acrylic paint.

 art cleaning and restoration tyler